kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 - Deploy applications to Kubernetes

+## Foreword on microservices ##

+On this course we'll talk about microservices and create microservices.
+Before we get started with anything else we'll need to define what a microservice is.

+**A microservice is any service that is smaller than a monolith.**

+As such the easiest method to achieve microservice architecture is by splitting off a single piece out of a monolith - they are then both less than a monolith.
+Why would you do this?
+For example, to scale a piece of the application separately or to have a separate team work on a piece of the application.

+The misconception of microservices being a large number of extremely small services is proliferated by large enterprises.
+If you have an extremely large enterprise where teams don't even know the existence of other teams you may have a unconventionally large number of microservices.
+Due of the insanity of large number of small services without any good reasoning we're witnessing the term monolith trending.

+- "Monoliths are the future" - Kelsey Hightower, Staff Developer Advocate at Google, ["Monoliths are the Future"](https://changelog.com/posts/monoliths-are-the-future)

+For the context of this unpopular opinion Kelsey Hightower points the fault at *Distributed Monoliths* where you have a large number of microservices without a good reason.

+- "Run a small team, not a tech behemoth?
+Embrace the monolith and make it majestic.
+You Deserve It!" - David Heinemeier Hansson, cofounder & CTO at Basecamp, ["The Majestic Monolith"](https://m.signalvnoise.com/the-majestic-monolith/)

+And this evolves into ["The Majestic Monolith can become The Citadel"](https://m.signalvnoise.com/the-majestic-monolith-can-become-the-citadel/) with the following: "next step is The Citadel, which keeps the Majestic Monolith at the center, but supports it with a set of Outposts, each extracting a small subset of application responsibilities."

+During this course we'll do arbitrary splits to our services just to show that it works and we will see an actual use case for microservices.

 ## What is Kubernetes? ##

 “Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.” - [kubernetes.io](https://kubernetes.io/)